We offer 2 types of bulky waste collection services:

 Electrical items include things like washing machines, fridges, fridge freezers, ovens, microwaves, vacuum cleaners and computers.

 Textiles include things like clothes, paired shoes, coats, and sheets.
-See our textile page for more information
+See our textile waste page for more information.

 Non-electrical items include things like non-upholstered furniture and smaller household items.

 The fees are: